light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I am an __AI MSc student__ 👨🏻‍💻 from the University of Sussex, seeking for a chance of __becoming a Ph.D. student__, to make further investigations in __AI & Law__.
+Hi, I am an __AI MSc student__ 👨🏻‍💻 from University of Sussex, seeking for a chance of __becoming a Ph.D. student__, to make further investigations in __AI & Law__.

-For prepartions, I've gained those primary related skills:
+I've gained those skills for primary prepartion:

 > 💻 __For AI in Law__:
-> * Programming with proficient Python
+> * Programming with proficient `Python`
-> * Legal software development, management
+> * Legal software development
-> * Reading and writing english documents, and articles
+> * Handling english engineering articles
 > * Applying large language models (LLMs) in Legal Question Answering
 >
 > ⚖️ __For Law in AI__:
-> * Skills for legal empirical research, with Machine Learing
+> * Empirical research skills for law, with Machine Learing
-> * Foregin language acquisition (English, Japanese, German), suitable for advanced comparative study
+> * Foregin language acquisition (English, Japanese, German), for advanced comparative study
-> * Legal doctrine based research, in the prespective of technological essence
+> * Legal dogmatics research, in the prespective of technical essence

 ---

-‼️ __Becoming a interdisciplinary researcher__ for AI & Law has always been my ideal.
+‼️ Becoming a interdisciplinary researcher for AI & Law has always been my ideal.
-Thus, I extremely hope to be given the chance, to continue my studies as a Ph.D. student.
+Thus, I extremely hope to be given the chance, to continue my studies, as a Ph.D. student.

 Please feel free to __contact me__ at anytime, to discuss about any related possibilities.
 I'm __eagerly__ looking forward to discussing with you about all those issues related to AI & Law 😃

-📧  <font color=DodgerBlue>wl355@sussex.ac.uk</font>
+📧  <font color=DodgerBlue>__wl355@sussex.ac.uk__</font>

 Here are some further details about my experience: